viholovko/gitb_articles_with_images_test/README.md

 Throughout the site, "posting snippets" are displayed, with links to read the full Posting.
 The product manager has decided that when an Article contains an image, its snippet should display the image above the snippet body.
 If an Article contains multiple images, only the first image should be displayed.

 ## Your Task
-You are the developer assigned to review the PR that was created for this feature.
-As you review the PR, try to answer the following questions:
+You are the developer assigned to review the code that was created for this feature.
+As you review the code, try to answer the following questions:

 - Does the implementation achieve the desired effect?
 - What are the shortcomings of this implementation?